HackBulgaria/Frontend-JavaScript-2/week2/2-console-crud/README.md

 ## Premise
 Create an app that allows you to create, read, update, delete users in a collection.
-- starts with a menu with actions
+- displays a menu with different CRUD actions
+- prompts for an action
+- each action either displays a result (List users) or prompts for additional information (Add User)
-- stores data in a global variable users of type collection
+- the data is stored in a global variable users of type collection (dictionary in array)
 ```js
 var users = [{
 	id: 1, name: "Pesho", email: "pesho@gmail.com"